genny-project/alyson-v3/docs/LAYOUTS.md

 }
 ```

 You'll see how we set `repeat` to equal `_user.attributes.PRI_PAYMENT_METHODS.value`.
 This means that it'll render the single child component for every single payment method that the user has.
 In this case we are rendering the account name for each account.
+The context for this component now includes a `repeater` object which contains the data for each single payment method.
+We can use this and the handlebars syntax to display the account name for each account.

 ## Conditional Display